smithjd/sql-pet/docs/12-a-production-perspective.md

 ## Some extra handy libraries

-Here are some packages that we find handy in the preliminary investigation of a database (or a problem that involves data from a databse).
+Here are some packages that we find handy in the preliminary investigation of a database (or a problem that involves data from a database).

 ```r
 library(glue)